 - Romans 8:13-16 “For if you live according to the flesh you will die, but if by the Spirit you put to death the deeds of the body, you will live.
 14) For all who are led by the Spirit of God are sons of God.
 15) For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
 Father!“ (Also see Gal 4:6. ) 16) The Spirit himself bears witness with our spirit that we are children of God.”

 - Galatians 5:16-17 “But I say, walk by the Spirit, and you will not gratify the desires of the flesh.
 17) For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do.”

 - Galatians 6:8 “For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.”

 - 2Corinthians 7:1 “Once we have these promises, beloved, let us cleanse ourselves from every defilement of body and spirit, bringing holiness to completion in the fear of God.”

 ??
-According to these verses what are we responsible for doing to remain (abide) in fellowship with God?
+According to these verses, what are we responsible for doing to remain (abide) in fellowship with God?

-In conclusion, the spiritual battle for our souls is fought in the spirit world through prayer.
+In conclusion, the spiritual battle for our souls is fought in the spiritual world through prayer.
 Prayer is our spirit communicating with the Spirit of God.
 Understanding these four realities of the Spirit world will help us stand firm in prayer against the destructive influences of evil spirits in the unseen spirit world that is all around us.